ESDS (for Beginners)

 ESDS allows two types of access -

-- Sequential access - While sequential accessing, the records are retrieved in the same order as how they were stored.
+• Sequential access - The records are retrieved in the same order as how they were stored.
+The starting position of sequential access can be from the beginning of the file or the middle of the file.

-- Direct (or random) access - When a record is loaded or inserted, VSAM returns the record RBA to the application.
-To retrieve records directly, we should provide the RBA for the record as input.
+• Direct (or random) access - When a record is loaded or inserted, VSAM returns the record RBA.
+We need to use the RBA as an input to retrieve the record directly.

 Syntax - JCL for creating ESDS dataset with minimum required parameters